 What Punk Rock Can Teach You About Your Brand

 Well, yeah… but hear me out on this one.
-(And also maybe don’t tell Johnny Rotten about this post, deal?)
+(And also maybe don’t tell Johnny Rotten about this post, cool?)

 Think back to your high school days.